Global funds see corporate profits increasing: BofA poll

 "Provided the euro-dollar level remains below $1.45 we would expect the impact on Europe generally to be contained," Bilton said.
 "Clearly at the margins we'd expect some export sectors, notably the autos, to come under a bit of pressure.
 But so far the evidence isn't there within the survey."

-Investors are continuing to grow gradually more favorable to Japan, with a net 7 percent overweight Japanese equities, from 20 percent underweight in December.
+Investors are continuing to grow gradually more favourable to Japan, with a net 7 percent overweight Japanese equities, from 20 percent underweight in December.

 Global investors slightly trimmed their bond underweight and cut cash further, while allocation to alternatives and real estate rose close to 5-year highs.